datanav/docs/DTLReferenceGuide.rst

        |   VALUES(value-expression{1})
        |
        | Extracts the substring between START_INDEX and END_INDEX.
 If START_INDEX is negative
          it is interpreted as 'from the start'.
-If END_INDEX is negative or missing it is interpreted as 'to the end'.
+If END_INDEX is missing it is interpreted as 'to the end'.
+         If END_INDEX is negative it is interpreted as the index from the end.
      - | ``["substring", 2, 4, "abcdef"]``
        |
        | Returns ``"cd"``.